lkno0705/ToxicF1Cac/final.md

 - Has toxicity risen over the years?
 - Is Toxicity in Formula 1 a self-made problem?

+Will be answered.

 ### Is Formula 1 Fandom Toxic?

+In order to answer this question, the following figure, which shows the relative counts for indications of toxic behaviour across all comments in the dataset will be analyzed.
+With toxic indications beeing defined as evidence from the dictionary and transformer based analysis, that point to the possibility that a given comment is toxic.
+For example, if the dictionary analysis finds a toxic word from the toxic words dictionary, this is considered a toxic indication.
+The term of toxic indications for relative counts is defined as a binary variable, that is either true or false.
+Therefore, it does not matter how much evidence can be found in a comment in order to compute the relative counts.
+It only counts, that evidence has been found and then the comment is considered to include toxic indications.

 ```python